Ongoing Commitment

 The KYT Approach was born in 2009 when Kintla Striker discovered the disappearance of her own PTSD symptoms—something she attributed to her yoga, breathwork, and mindfulness practice—she believed the effects could be replicated in others experiencing chronic or traumatic stress.

-Motivated by a desire to see her hypotheses tested, Kintla collaborated with psychology researchers at Michigan State University, working with a Marine Scout Sniper on an eight-week case study that yielded one of the first physiological indicators that yoga can improve brain function in people with PTSD.
+Motivated by a desire to see her hypotheses tested, Kintla later collaborated with psychology researchers at Michigan State University, working with a Marine Scout Sniper on an eight-week case study that yielded one of the first physiological indicators that yoga can improve brain function in people with PTSD.
 The most recent full research study on the KYT Approach in individuals with varied traumatic stress histories was published in the Journal of Brain, Body, and Cognition and presented at Harvard Medical School.

 Independent Individual Session Three-Year Study Presented at Harvard Medical School’s Movement: Brain, Body, Cognition Conference